eliztan/tp/docs/UserGuide.md

 ### Returning borrowed books in the library: `return`
-Allows a user to return a book they have borrowed from the library's inventory, marking it as not borrowed.
+Allows a user to return a book they have borrowed from the library's inventory, marking it as returned.

 Format: